DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/CARE-SERVICES/Customer-and-Client-Management.md

 ### Client Bank account and method of payment

-**Path: Care services \> All customers \> Customer**
+Navigate to: **Care services \> All customers \> Customer**

--   Customers can have multiple bank accounts however only one can be setup as the direct debit bank account at a time.
+-   Customers can have multiple bank accounts however only one can be set up as a direct debit bank account at a time.
 -   When transactions are generated, they are tagged with the method of payment and bank account selected on the customer account at the time.
 -   If a customer changes their bank account, then the existing bank account record can be edited.
-The bank account record name will remain the same, so the new BSB and account number will be used when generating the aba file.
+The bank account record name will remain the same, so the new BSB and account number will be used when generating the ABA file.
 Note that using this method, historical bank records will not be available for the customer
 -   If a new bank account record is created and then selected on the customer record, then only new transactions will be tagged with that bank account.
 Any existing transactions will still be tagged with the original bank account and payment method.
-There is a process in the direct debit processing to update the bank account and the payment method for the existing transactions, however these differences in the updating of the bank account records should be considered when deciding which update method to use.
+There is a process in the direct debit processing to update the bank account and the payment method for the existing transactions, however,r these differences in the updating of the bank account records should be considered when deciding which update method to use.
-1. Select the client the bank account is being setup for
+1. Select the client the bank account is being set up for
 2. Select **Setup \> Bank accounts** from the ribbon at the top.
 3. Click **\<New\>**
 4.  **Bank account**  - Enter a code for the bank account eg. BANK, MAIN, FIRST etc.